 Email me about creating assignments using stories about what’s working or hosting a SolutionsU webinar.

 Mark is a journalist whose work in recent years has focused on long-form solutions narratives about community violence prevention and other aspects of criminal justice policy.
 He has written for The Atlantic, Longreads, The New York Times, The Trace, Politico Magazine, Slate, and others.
 Based in upstate New York’s Finger Lakes region, near his Rochester, New York, hometown, he has been a reporter and editor at daily, weekly, monthly, and online publications in New York City, Dallas, and Houston and he also taught magazine journalism full-time at Syracuse University’s Newhouse School.
-He is a longtime member of Investigative Reporters & Editors, is a board member of Criminal Justice Journalists, and is a contributor to The Crime Report, published at the John Jay College of Criminal Justice.
+He is a longtime member of Investigative Reporters & Editors, is a board member of Criminal Justice Journalists, and is a contributor to The Crime Report, published by the John Jay College of Criminal Justice, and to Crime and Justice News, hosted at Arizona State University.
 He earned his master’s from the University of Missouri School of Journalism.